osm2pgsql-dev/osm2pgsql/docs/pgsql.md

 With the ``--flat-nodes`` option, the ``planet_osm_nodes`` information is instead stored in a binary file.

+**Note:** The names and structure of these additional tables, colloquially referred to as "slim tables", are an *internal implemention detail* of osm2pgsql.
+While they do not usually change between releases of osm2pgsql, be advised that if you rely on the content or layout of these tables in your application, it is your responsibility to check whether your assumptions are still true in a newer version of osm2pgsql before updating.
+See https://github.com/openstreetmap/osm2pgsql/issues/230 for a discussion of the topic.

 ## Importing ##

 1. Runs a parser on the input file and processes the nodes, ways and relations.